HTTP-APIs/http-apis.github.io/pages/Hydra-python-agent.md

 ### PUT

 Code shown below is used to make a PUT request to hydrus server.
-We use `PUT` request to create a new object.
+We use `PUT` request to create a new resource.

 ```python
 def put(self, url: str, new_object: dict) -> Tuple[dict, str]: